Amazon Packing List

 7. Insect Repellent

-Because we used everything and in liberal doses, I can’t really pinpoint which one product was the lifesaver, but I think probably the clothing treatment was most helpful.
+We used everything in liberal doses, so it’s hard to pinpoint which one product was the lifesaver, but I think probably the clothing treatment was most helpful.

-It’s really easy to use, you just spray 3 ounces of it per item of clothing and it dries quite fast (but they recommend letting your clothes air out in a well ventilated place for at least 24 hours).
+It’s really easy to use, you just spray 3 ounces of it per item of clothing and it dries quite fast.
+Hang your clothes to air out in a well ventilated place for at least 24 hours before wearing.
 One bottle can treat 4 pieces of clothing.

 Some of the really cool wildlife in Guyana are giant anteaters, howler monkeys, jaguars and cougars.
 You can also find anacondas, grand caimans, giant otters and arapima along the river!